Troubleshooting

 Problem: Neither a GraphQL nor a REST API key were provided

-Solution: Make sure to enter a valid API key for at least one of these settings in the config.yaml
+Solution: Make sure to enter a valid API key for at least one of these settings in the config.yaml file or set the GW_API_KEY_GRAPHQL or GW_API_KEY_REST environment variables.

-directory gets created
+A config.yaml or terminal_sync.log directory gets created

 Problem: You didn't create the necessary file(s) before running the server with Docker Compose